memgraph/odin/README.md

     - The ODIN plugin is now installed and active.
 You can access its features through the Obsidian interface.

-### Features
+## Features

-Most features are accessible through the `Graph Prompt view` button in the context menu opened by clicking the `Expand` button in the right upper corner of Obsidian.
+Most features are accessible through the `Graph Prompt view` button in the menu opened by clicking the `Expand` button in the right upper corner of Obsidian.

 1. Prompt Bar for LLM Queries